 \section{Introduction}

 We consider an exclusion process on a finite interval with periodic boundary conditions where all particles, except one, perform simple symmetric exclusion.
-The exceptional particle, which we call a {\em tracer particle} borrowing terminology from~\cite{burlatsky-etal-1992}, performs partially simple asymmetric exclusion with forward and backward rates $p$ and $q \leq p$ respectively.
+The exceptional particle, which we call a {\em tracer particle} borrowing terminology from~\cite{burlatsky-etal-1992}, performs partially simple asymmetric exclusion with forward and backward rates $p$ and $q \leq p$, respectively.
 The other particles perform standard simple symmetric exclusion.

 This process was one of several variants investigated by Ferrari, Goldstein and Lebowitz~\cite[Section IV(c)]{ferrari-goldstein-lebowitz-1985} to understand the validity of the Einstein relation in microscopic dynamics.
 Later, the dynamics of the tracer particle in such an exclusion process on $\mathbb{Z}$ was studied in a series of papers~\cite{burlatsky-etal-1992,burlatsky-etal-1996}.
-In particular, it was shown that the mean displacement of the tracer particle starting with Bernoulli initial conditions grows like $\sqrt{t}$, as opposed to $t$ for the other particles.
-A variant of this model where particles are also allowed to attach and escape from the lattice at some fixed rate was also studied~\cite{benichou-etal-1999}, where the density of the other particles is calculated as seen from the point of view of the tracer particle.
+In particular, it was shown that the mean displacement of the tracer particle starting with Bernoulli initial conditions grows like $\sqrt{t}$, as opposed to $t$ in other models (where the motion is ballistic).
+A variant of this model, in which particles are also allowed to attach and escape from the lattice at some fixed rate, was also studied~\cite{benichou-etal-1999}, where the density of the other particles is calculated as seen from the point of view of the tracer particle.

 Many rigorous results are known for the tracer particle when $p = q = 1$ on $\mathbb{Z}$.
 In that case, the tracer particle is indistinguishable from all the other particles and is commonly referred to as a `tagged particle' in the literature~\cite{ferrari-1986}.
 We use the term `tracer particle' also to avoid confusion.
-Since the literature on tagged particles in exclusion process is immense and we are primary interested in the case when $p \neq q$, we refer to Liggett's books~\cite[Chapter VIII.4]{liggett-ips-2005} and \cite[Chapter III.4]{liggett-sis-1999} for an introduction to this vast topic.
+Since the literature on tagged particles in exclusion process is immense and we are primarily interested in the case when $p \neq q$, we refer to Liggett's books~\cite[Chapter VIII.4]{liggett-ips-2005} and \cite[Chapter III.4]{liggett-sis-1999} for an introduction to this vast topic.
 We also note in passing that there have been studies on exclusion processes on $\mathbb{Z}$ where each particle carries a different rate~\cite{benjamini-ferrari-landim-1996,krug-ferrari-1996}, but the nature of the results is very different.